 What are the nuts and bolts of how to use the YouTube free audio library?
 Where is this extensive YouTube music library in the first place?

 For starters, you can find the YouTube Audio Library in the Creator Studio section of your YouTube account.
-In the sidebar of your Creator Studio page, the YouTube Audio Library is where to find your songs.
+In the sidebar of your Creator Studio, the YouTube Audio Library is where to find copyright free music and sound effects.

 In this simple user interface, all you have to do is click the “play” icon to sample a track.
 If you like what you hear in the sample, you can click the download icon to get a high-quality MP3 file.
 You can even check copyright policies for music that isn’t available for free.